 The Government of Antarctica and Antarctic Politics

 The IGY is was the launch event for the way that Antarctica is today and for the way that Antarctica will be in the short to medium term at least if not beyond this.
 The IGY was such a success that the benefits of international co-operation seemed well worth continuing.
-The IGY was followed by a year of International Geophysical Cooperation when the 12 nations (Argentina, Australia, Belgium, Chile, France, Japan, New Zealand, Norway, South Africa, USA, USSR and the United Kingdom) decided to continue their research.
+The IGY was followed by a year of International Geophysical Cooperation when the 12 nations (Argentina, Australia, Belgium, Chile, France, Japan, New Zealand, Norway, South Africa, United Kingdom, USA and the USSR) decided to continue their research.

-Representatives of the 12 nations met in Washington, D.C. in 1959 to draft and sign the Antarctic Treaty - (summary here).
+Representatives of the 12 nations met in Washington D.C. in 1959 to draft and sign the Antarctic Treaty - (summary here).
 This agreement dedicated the entire continent to peaceful scientific investigation.
 It came into effect in 1961 and all territorial claims were suspended.
 In 1991, 24 nations approved a protocol (addition) to the treaty that would ban oil and other mineral exploration for at least 50 years, this came into force in 1998 and stands until 2048, at which point it will be renegotiated, to change or remain as decided at the time.
 It is possible for the treaty to be changed before 2048, though it would take the unanimous agreement of all of the consultative parties to do so, as of 2015 there are 29 nations that are consultative parties.

-There are now nearly 50 countries that have signed the Antarctic Treaty - which represent about 80% of the world's population.
+There are now 52 countries that have signed the Antarctic Treaty - which represent about 80% of the world's population.

 The key objectives of the Antarctic Treaty are: